Table of Contents

 There are numerous Ph.D Mathematics programs at excellent universities across the globe.
 With a Ph.D mathematics professionals have fantastic career opportunities in academia, research, engineering, economics, government, and other public and private sector jobs.

 The most common career paths Math Ph.D Mathematics take in academics – teaching undergraduate and graduate students at a university.
 Others continue researching with their University or with an independent organization.
 It is a popular path because of the opportunities it provides in collaborative working, supervising others, undertaking research and attending conferences, etc.

 Some students whose research involves computational mathematics launch their careers as computer programmers.
 Those who enjoy number crunching and developing complex models go into data analytics.
 It involves various niches such as forecasting or optimization across multiple fields such as marketing and weather.

 Because of their deepened analytical skills, it’s no surprise that many mathematicians choose a career in finance.
 It involves working for some of the most significant players in the financial district in prime locations.
-Specific job titles can include Actuarial, Investment Analyst, or Risk Modeller.
+Specific job titles can include Actuarial, Ratio analysis, Investment Analyst, or Risk Modeller.